patrick0525/Python-Opn-isc-kea/readme.txt

 8:00AM
 Problem Statement:
-Choosing the new kea-dhcp feature in opnsense 24.1 does not automatically migrate the isc-dhcp static leases to the kea-dhcp reservations.
+Choosing the new kea-dhcp feature in opnsense 24.1 does not automatically migrate the isc-dhcp static leases as the kea-dhcp reservations.
 The intent of the python script is to patch an existing opnsense config already configured with at least one existing kea-dhcp reservation.
 Identifying and re-using the
-<subnet> uuid is required and needs to be added to the opnsense_isc_to_kea_reservations.py
+<subnet> uuid is required and user needs one kea reservation prior to
-to successfully create all the kea reservations.
+executing opnsense_isc_to_kea_reservations.py
 Hopefully users will find it useful and prevent manual Gui data entry.